Skip to content

 Why do we need a fulfillment ratio?

 To help policy holders understand the past performance of non-guaranteed benefits declared by insurers, Guideline on Underwriting Long Term Insurance Business (Other Than Class C Business) (GL16) requires insurers to publish the fulfillment ratio of non-guaranteed benefits for participating policies.
 This demonstrates the insurer’s record of meeting its forecast up to that period.
-The fulfillment ratio is applicable to all participating products with new policies issued since 2010 and in the previous five calendar years.
+The fulfillment ratio is applicable to all participating products which has new policies issued since 2010 and has policies inforce in the reporting year.

 How is the fulfillment ratio calculated?